 When defining what it is, or perhaps increasingly, what it was, to be British, courage under fire and Churchillian intransigence rank highly.
 Stiff upper lip, staying calm and carrying on.
-Much of this identity is born out of World War 2, when Britain, so it was claimed at the time, stood alone.
+Much of this identity is borne out of World War 2, when Britain, so it was claimed at the time, stood alone.
 Alone, of course, apart from its vast Empire.
 There is no question, I hasten to add, that the evacuation from the northern French town of Dunkerque was an incredible undertaking.
-However, for understandable reasons of wartime propaganda, there are prevailing myths associated with Dynamo that continue to this day; etched in stone within the British consciousness and collective memory.
+However, for understandable reasons of wartime propaganda, there are prevailing myths associated with Operation Dynamo that continue to this day; etched in stone within the British consciousness and collective memory.

-How will Christopher Nolan’s 2017 summer blockbuster, Dunkirk, handle the realities and address the myths of Operation Dynamo?
+How will Christopher Nolan’s 2017 summer blockbuster, Dunkirk, handle the realities and address the myths of this event?
 It will be intriguing to see how far Nolan goes in telling the harsh home truths about 27 May – 4 June 1940.
 Little is known about the project, which is in keeping with Nolan’s closely guarded filmmaking process.
 The first trailer for the film looks gritty enough.
 We see abandoned vehicles, a woebegone soldier walking into the sea to end his life, and the horrified reaction of a terrorised Cillian Murphy when informed that his rescue vessel is returning to the beach.
 Indeed, Operation Dynamo was, quite literally, far from plain sailing.

 Will we see the spat between the army and the RAF, which arose as a result of the former wrongly believing that the airmen had not taken to the sky to combat the Luftwaffe?
-Churchill, in his voluminous memoirs of the war, noted how much it upset him to hear that misinformed rescued soldiers were furious with the RAF, unaware that a great struggle had indeed taken place above the channel.
+Churchill, in his voluminous memoirs of the war, noted how much it upset him to hear that rescued soldiers were furious with the RAF, unaware that a great struggle had indeed taken place above the channel.
 Will the bravery of the French to hold the line be featured?
 Will we see scuffles on the beach between the English and French over the precedence in evacuation?
 Nolan did much to make Batman real, so I imagine realism will dominate myth in his telling of the real story of Dunkirk.

 Certainly, the fortuitous decision of the Germans not to press the assault on Dunkirk with tanks and artillery, and to instead rely on Herman Goering’s confident posturing that his Luftwaffe could finish the job, was the primary reason 340,000 personnel made it off the beach.
 The Allies were heroic, no doubt, but the Germans had made a huge tactical blunder.